mozengtao/myNote/c++.md

 // use pvec
 delete pvec

-// C++11 allows direct initialization to provide default values in the class: class point
+// C++11 allows direct initialization to provide default values in the class class point
 {
 	public: